-Team Mollie are big fans of cork accessories so we’ve got all the heart eyes for this mini purse, which is hard-wearing enough to survive even the most junk-filled handbag.
-Lined in bright floral fabric to add a splash of colour, you could also use it as a business card holder, impressing people with both your skills and your craft smarts at the same time.
+Team Mollie are big fans of cork accessories so we’ve got all the heart eyes for this mini cork purse, which is hard-wearing enough to survive even the most junk-filled handbag.
+Cork is a super versatile material (we’ve got everything from cork planters to DIY cork boards here on Gathered) and is really affordable too.
+Lou’s cork purse pattern is lined with bright floral fabric to add a splash of colour but you could also use it as a business card holder, impressing people with both your skills and your craft smarts at the same time.
+This adorable little cork purse is also a great stash buster project too because it’s small enough to use up scraps of fabric and cork.
+Whip up a whole bunch of these mini cork purses and gift them to all your friends and family.
+We think little ones will love this as their first purse too, it’s small enough for tiny hands and pocket money!

 - Cork leather, 12.5 x 20.5cm (5 x 81/8“)